thypirate/sweet-webdev-resources/README.md

 ### Optimization Tools
 + [Compress PNG](https://compresspng.com/) - online tool for compressing png files.
 + [LABjs](https://github.com/getify/LABjs) - loading And Blocking JavaScript: On-demand parallel loader for JavaScript with execution order dependencies.
++ [Babel](https://babeljs.io/) - is a compiler for writing next generation Javascript.
 + [Prepack](https://prepack.io/) - A tool for making JavaScript code run faster.
 + [purifycss](https://github.com/purifycss/purifycss) - Remove unused CSS.
 Also works with single-page apps.
 + [Optimize-js](https://github.com/nolanlawson/optimize-js) - optimize a JS file for faster parsing (UNMAINTAINED).
 + [Require.Js](https://requirejs.org/) - is a JavaScript file and module loader.
 + [tinyjpg](https://tinyjpg.com/) - online tool for compressing jpg and png files.
 + [Varnish HTTP Cache](https://varnish-cache.org/) - is a web application accelerator also known as a caching HTTP reverse proxy.
++ [Cloudflare](https://www.cloudflare.com/) - is one of the biggest networks operating on the Internet.
+People use Cloudflare services for the purposes of increasing the security and performance of their web sites and services.

 ### Monitoring tools
 + [Hyperping](https://hyperping.io/) - simple and reliable website monitoring.